K&A Gang: String of drug ring arrests

 Carl "Better Days" Jackson and Zappacosta assumed control of the group.
 Jackson and Zappacosta went on to lead the group until their convictions in late 1987, just a week after their former boss faced trial and was also found guilty.
 Jackson was said to have gained around 4 million dollars in drug profits in the period between his takeover of the gang's meth endeavours and his eventual arrest.
 He and Frank "The Beard" Zappacosta received a lifetime sentence in accordance with the Continuing Criminal Enterprise statute, otherwise known as the "drug kingpin" law.

-Along with Carl Jackson and Frank "The Beard" Zappacosta, 22 affiliates of the K&A meth ring were indicted under federal drug manufacturing charges related to an operation that authorities believe produced roughly ten million dollars worth of speed in hidden labs across the Pennsylvania area.
+Along with Carl Jackson and Frank "The Beard" Zappacosta, 22 affiliates of the K&A meth ring were indicted under federal drug manufacturing charges related to an operation that authorities believe produced roughly ten million dollars' worth of speed in hidden labs across the Pennsylvania area.
 They were said to have manufactured 100 pounds of methamphetamine at a time, which was then distributed by Jackson's subordinates.
 At the time, US Attorney Edward Dennis claimed in a press release that the gang was "one of the largest methamphetamine organizations in the nation".
 Edward Loney was to arrange the procurement of 50 gallons of P2P, a precursor chemical, along with Waldemar "Walter" Roeder from Toronto, while Jackson sold mass quantities to contacts in New York.

 After the downfall of Carl Jackson, Roy Stocker, Frank "The Beard" Zappacosta became the dominant K&A member operating a methamphetamine manufacturing enterprise.
 In 1981, Stacker sought a partnership with Scarfo in an methamphetamine operation in Northeast Philadelphia, through Albert "Reds" Pontani.
 Between 1981 and 1986, he allegedly produced and distributed methamphetamine, commonly known as speed, and also allegedly took part in extortion, loan-sharking and burglary.
 The meth rings were sanctioned by the Scarfo crime family, who received a cut of the profits.
 In February 1991, Roy Stocker and three others were found guilty of operating a ring that sold $52 million worth of methamphetamine between 1981 and 1987.

 Roofers' Union corruption

 In the early 2000s, the Traitz brothers, who were connected to the K&A Gang through the Roofers' Union - Local 30 were indicted for the murder of Robert Hammond.
 He was allegedly assumed to be an informant on the meth operation that the Traitz brother ran in tandem with members of the K&A gang.
-David Criniti who was involved in the operation soon testified against the defendants, dealing a blow to the K&A Gang.